MY APPROACH TO TEACHING

 Seeing each person as their own best teacher is how I choose to incorporate “Namaste” (the divine in me recognizes the divine in you) into my classes, rather than saying at the end of class as is traditional for reasons specified below under anti-oppressive practice.

 Strength-based theory is all about empowerment and self-determination.
 This is an all-pervasive attitude that recognizes all people as both resourceful and resilient, even when they themselves cannot see it.
-It is the lens I use to create a class atmosphere that is trauma sensitive and empowering.
-A strength perspective can take many forms in a yoga class; from supporting someone in their attempt of a challenging new position, to applauding someone’s choice to modify exercises based on their needs, to respecting someone’s right to say, “No” to receiving an adjustment.
+It is the lens I use to create a class atmosphere that is both trauma sensitive and empowering.
+A strength perspective can take many forms in a yoga class; from supporting someone in their attempt of a challenging new movement, to applauding someone’s choice to modify exercises based on their needs, to respecting someone’s right to say, “No” to receiving an adjustment.
 It’s a simple and effective premise of identifying what is going well, and building on it (Barwick, 2004).